-Table 6.1 Pollution Prevention/ Good Housekeeping BMP Measurable Goals and Implementation Dates & Status ВМР Status Activities in current reporting period Measurable Goal Responsible Department or Person Due Date completed or projected completion date Additional Details 6-1 Develop/Implement formal employee training program Complete Training was conducted in 2019.
+Table 6.1 Pollution Prevention/ Good Housekeeping BMP Measurable Goals and Implementation Dates & Status ВМР Status Activities in current reporting period Measurable Goal Responsible Department or Person Due Date completed or projected completion date Additional Details 6-1 Develop/Implement formal employee training program Complete Training was conducted in 2020.
 Implement annual training meetings.
-Town Engineer Ongoing Beginning 7/1/2017 Ongoing Weston & Sampson held Industrial activity and MS4 pollution/ good housekeeping training on July 18, 2019 6-2 Implement MS4 property and operations maintenance Ongoing Review current operation and maintenance procedures.
+Town Engineer Ongoing Beginning 7/1/2017 Ongoing Weston & Sampson held Industrial activity and MS4 pollution/ good housekeeping training on Oct 1, 2020 6-2 Implement MS4 property and operations maintenance Ongoing Review current operation and maintenance procedures.
 Town parks have optimal fertilizer application, pet waste programs and scheduled trash collection.
 DPW has procedures for vehicle maintenance.
 Update and implement MS4 operation and maintenance procedures.
 Parks and Rec DPW Ongoing Beginning 7/1/2018 Ongoing Employees are trained in spill response and kits are available where products are stored.
 Plastic bags are provided at parks for pet waste.

+Table 6.1 Pollution Prevention/ Good Housekeeping BMP Measurable Goals and Implementation Dates & Status

-6-3 Implement coordination with interconnected MS4s Not started This has not been started.
+ВМР Status Activities in current reporting period Measurable Goal Responsible Department or Person Due Date completed or projected completion date Additional Details 6-3 Implement coordination with interconnected MS4s Not started This has not been started.
 Coordinate with interconnected MS4s.
 Town Engineer DPW Not specified Not specified In the future, the Town and DOT will coordinate operations and maintenance procedures.
-Table 6.1 Po llution Prevention/ Good Housek eeping BMP (Continue ed) ВМР Status Activities in current reporting period Measurable Goal Responsible Department or Person Due Date completed or projected completion date Additional Details 6-4 Develop/Implement program to control other sources of pollutants to the MS4 Not started Develop program to control other sources of pollutants.
+6-4 Develop/Implement program to control other sources of pollutants to the MS4 Not started Develop program to control other sources of pollutants.
 This has not been started yet.
 Develop and implement program to control other sources of pollutants.
-Town Engineer DPW Not specified Projected 7/1/2020 6-5 Evaluate additional measures for discharges to impaired waters In progress Conduct preventative maintenance and fund retrofits to reduce pollutants to impaired water bodies.
+Town Engineer DPW Not specified Projected 7/1/2021 6-5 Evaluate additional measures for discharges to impaired waters In progress Conduct preventative maintenance and fund retrofits to reduce pollutants to impaired water bodies.
 This has not been started yet.
-Evaluate additional measures for discharges to impaired waters Town Engineer DPW Not specified Projected 7/1/2020 Transfer Station is prioritized for retrofit project to reduce nutrient loads.
+Evaluate additional measures for discharges to impaired waters Town Engineer DPW Not specified Projected 7/1/2021 Transfer Station is prioritized for retrofit project to reduce nutrient loads.
 6-6 Track projects that disconnect DCIA Ongoing Research past projects for DCIA disconnections.
 Track projects that disconnect DCIA.
 Report projects that disconnect DCIA in annual reports.
-Planning & Zoning, Inland Wetlands, Town Engineer Ongoing Ongoing beginning 7/1/2019 6-7 Implement infrastructure repair/ rehab program Ongoing Program for repairing and rehabilitating the MS4 infrastructure in a timely manner has not been started.
+Planning & Zoning, Inland Wetlands, Town Engineer Ongoing Ongoing 6-7 Implement infrastructure repair/ rehab program Ongoing Program for repairing and rehabilitating the MS4 infrastructure in a timely manner has not been started.
 Implement infrastructure repair/ rehab program DPW 7/1/2021 Projected 7/1/2021 Structures are repaired or replaced during roadway rehab or on an asneeded basis.
 6-8 Develop/Implement plan to identify/prioritize retrofit projects Not Started Develop plan to identify/prioritize retrofit projects has not been started.
-Report of identified/prioritized retrofit projects Town Engineer DPW 7/1/2020 Projected 7/1/2020 6-9 Implement retrofit projects to disconnect 2% of DCIA Not Started Track projects that disconnect DCIA, and include in annual report has not been started.
-Implement retrofit projects.
-Town Engineer DPW 7/1/2022 Projected 7/1/2022 6-10 Develop/implement street sweeping program Complete/ Ongoing Street sweeping included over 42 miles of streets municipal parking lots.
-Street sweeps are conducted annually.
-DPW Ongoing beginning 7/1/2017 Ongoing
+Report of identified/prioritized retrofit projects Town Engineer DPW 7/1/2020 Projected 4/1/2021